Edward Sorin: Founding of Notre Dame

 Next, Sorin dedicated himself to building a college proper, since the foundation of such within two years was the condition on which he had been given the land by bishop Hailandière.
-While in Vincennes, Sorin had made plans with a local architect, Mr. Marsile, to have him come to South Bend in the summer and start construction of a main building, but the architect did not show up.
+While in Vincennes, Sorin had made plans with a local architect, Jean-Marie Marsile, to have him come to South Bend in the summer and start construction of a main building, but the architect did not show up.
 Hence, he and the brothers constructed Old College, a two-story brick building that served as dormitory, bakery, and classrooms.
 With the Old College building ready by the fall, the college officially opened to its first few students.
 The first residents to receive an education at Notre Dame were orphans from a home established by the Brothers of Saint Joseph to educate children beyond the ages of 12 and 13.
 When Marsile finally arrived in August, Sorin proceeded to erect the first Main Building (at the location of the third and present Main Building).
 The building, completed in 1844 and enlarged in 1853, constituted the entire college until the construction of the second and larger Main Building in 1865.

 Following Moreau's example, Sorin sent out priests and brothers to found other schools and parishes throughout the United States and Canada.
 On January 15, 1844, the Indiana legislature officially chartered the University of Notre Dame.

 From the French seminary system, Sorin was by temperament more of an administrator than an academic or intellectual.
 He ran Notre Dame on the model of a French boarding school, which included elementary (the "minims"), preparatory, and collegiate programs, as well as a manual training school.
-Over the years, he accepted the recommendations of others, including Fr.
-John A. Zahm, C.S.C., to strengthen Notre Dame's academic curriculum.
+Over the years, he accepted the recommendations of others, including John A. Zahm, to strengthen Notre Dame's academic curriculum.

 In 1850 Sorin asked the federal government to establish a post office at Notre Dame.
 His request was granted, and in 1851 First Assistant Postmaster General Fitz Henry Warren notified congressman Graham N. Fitch of the establishment of the Notre Dame post office and the appointment of Edward Sorin as its postmaster.
 While the income from the post office was negligible, its major advantage was to increase the visibility of Notre Dame and incentivize better roads and communications to the campus.

 In 1865 he became the first American Provincial Superior of the Congregation and was succeeded as president by Patrick Dillon.
 As provincial superior, he was still actively involved with the running of the university and resided on campus.